It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - Manipulative Bastard: He turned up at the 12th division just to play word games with Mayuri and had no intention of actually fighting.
 When he pretended to lure Mayuri into an obvious trap and Mayuri declined, he simply left.
 His true purpose for visiting the 12th division therefore remains a mystery.

-- Sarcasm Mode: As his above quote demonstrates, he mocked Bazz-B for his claiming to be calm despite nearly starting a fight.
+- Sarcasm Mode: He mocks Bazz-B for claiming to be calm despite nearly starting a fight.

 E - Bambietta Basterbine